caelon/pml_training/pmlA.md

 We gained only additional 0.1% accuracy.
 Not worth doing assemble for this problem.

 ### Results
 Given csv with proper features we can almost surely predict the class of activity for this problem.
-In our case random forest gave best result with accuracy 0.994647 on cross validation set.
+In our case random forest gave best result with **out of sample** error only **0.994647**.